Ollynov/wrdle/README.md

 - No keyboard inputs, only online keyboard that requires clicks
 - Limited comments in the code
 - Limited security at Firebase level, anyone with the credentials can read and write from it
+- Not error handling edge cases: incorrect logins, working on same browser with multiple users, etc.

 ## Available Scripts